Tips for Getting a Good Night’s Sleep

 - Avoid nap time.
 If you must, keep them under 20 minutes.

 - Determine your best bedtime.
-Thanks to the Sleepyti.me calculator, you can enter your wake-up time and find what bed time ensures you wake up between REM sleep cycles, leaving you feeling much more refreshed in the morning.
+Thanks to the Sleepyti.me calculator, you can enter your wake-up time and find the bedtime that ensures you wake up between REM sleep cycles, leaving you feeling much more refreshed in the morning.

 - Take deep breaths.
 Long, deep breaths will help relax your mind and body, helping put you in a state of relaxation.